aleen42/PersonalWiki/Programming/JavaScript/webgl/canvas/finding_contours/finding_contours.md

 ### Scanning

 With the image, which only has two kinds of pixels: 0 and 255, we can just scan each of them to generate a path with points.
+The algorithm can be described as followed:

+1. Loop for getting pixels, and check whether it's makred as seen and its value is 255.
+2.